wowashuwow/wowashuwow.github.io/_pages/about.md

 ## Now, if you want the short version...

-I'm an on-demand case study junkie for web design and development agencies.
-There's something incredibly satisfying to me about digging up hidden narratives behind seemingly cookie-cutter projects, crafting great business stories, and wooing the right people.

-But what I really want to do is help agencies get one step closer to becoming brands.
-Writing that's technically accurate builds confidence in an agency's capabilities.
-Writing that's human develops trust.
-Writing that's sprinkled with clever little nuggets to make the reader feel like you're directly speaking to them connects.
-But writing that does all three delights.
-And that's the stuff that turns an agency into a brand—delight.
+I help WordPress businesses get one step closer to becoming recognizable brands.
+Through writing.

+Writing that's technically accurate *builds confidence*.
+Writing that's human *develops trust*.
+Writing that's sprinkled with clever little nuggets to make the reader feel like you're directly speaking to them *connects*.
+But writing that does all three *delights*.
+And that's the stuff that turns a business into a brand - delight.

 I'm a sucker for [writing that delights](/work/).
-It won't turn an agency into a brand on its own, but it's one of the last missing pieces that fits in and completes the *Premium Brand Experience* jigsaw puzzle that many agencies are trying to put together.
+It won't turn a business into a brand on its own, but it's one of the last missing pieces to the *Premium Brand Experience* jigsaw puzzle that many WordPress businesses are trying to put together.

+My specialty is [case studies for agencies](https://ashutoshbhosale.com/).
+There's something incredibly satisfying about digging up hidden narratives behind seemingly cookie-cutter projects, crafting great business stories out of them, and wooing the right people.

 ## Oh, you want the long version?